-The area of the SUB59 site was in the centre of an early suburb of the City of Gloucester already in place in the Anglo-Saxon period.
+The area of the SUB58 site was the centre of an early suburb of the City of Gloucester already in place in the Anglo-Saxon period.
 'The Hare Lane suburb, on the route leading out to the Royal Palace at Kingsholm and to Tewkesbury, comprised three parallel lanes (Hare Lane, Back Hare Lane [now Park Lane] and Bride Lane' and 'along Watering Street (later St Catherine Street) which ran from the blind gate near [St Oswald's] minster round to Alvin Gate at the head of Hare Lane' (Herbert 1988, p66).
 The area was well built up in the later medieval period with a number of timber-frame houses, some jettied, although it appears to have been a poor area of the city by the mid 19th century and into the 20th century with many of the timber-frame buildings being demolished during slum clearances.
 This is described in the Victoria County History: 'The pace of slum clearance increased in the 1930s ...
 In the later 1930s there were clearances throughout the city, mostly in older areas such as Hare Lane, St Catherine Street ... [which] greatly reduced the population of the older part of the city' (Herbert 1988, p237).

-The earliest historic maps of the area of the SUB59 site are not very detailed.
+The earliest historic maps of the area of the SUB58 site are not very detailed.
 The Saxton map (Fig 3) of the later 16th century shows only settlements with churches and the River Severn with Gloucester very prominent.
 Kingsholm is not separately shown on this map, nor is it shown on the 1646 Blaeu map (Fig 3) which is very similar.
 The 1794 Cary map (Fig 3) includes roads and shows Gloucester prominently but does not have any other detail of the city.
-The first map showing any detail of the area is a 1799 map of Gloucester which shows the SUB59 site as an open area with one building in the north west on the St Catherine Street frontage.
-The 1805 Cole and Roper plan (Fig 3) also has a building in the north east of the SUB59 site with most of the rest of the site marked as a garden.
-The buildings of Hare Lane and St Catherine Street are clearly visibly on this 1805 plan and the gardens to the north of the latter are labelled 'Chapel House Garden'.
+The first map showing any detail of the area is a 1799 map of Gloucester which shows four plots within the SUB58 site, although only three of them have buildings on the St Catherine Street frontage.
+There are gardens marked to the north and south of St Catherine Street on the map.
+The 1805 Cole and Roper plan (Fig 3) shows the SUB58 site with three buildings on the St Catherine Street frontage and an open plot to the east.
+The buildings of Hare Lane and St Catherine Street are clearly visibly on this plan and the gardens to the north of the latter are labelled 'Chapel House Garden'.
 The scale of the 1831 Ordnance Survey (Fig 3) is too small to show a great amount of detail but it does show the built up area of St Catherine Street.
 The new Worcester Street is clearly visible running out to Kingsholm.
-The 1852 Board of Health maps (Fig 3) of the area show that by this time the there are two adjoining buildings within the north east of the SUB59 site.
+The 1852 Board of Health maps (Fig 3) of the area show that by this time the frontage of St Catherine Street had been completely built up with six structures and back plots within the SUB58 site, the furtherst east is marked as a public house.
+Hare Lane had been also built up leaving the back plots as gardens.
 The railway viaduct is clearly shown crossing this map along with the built-up areas of the south part of Hare Lane and the northern side of St Catherine Street.